mruby/mruby/doc/guides/mrbgems.md

 picked up by mruby.

-To use this example GemBox, we save it as `custom.gembox` inside the *mrbgems* directory in mruby, and add the following to our *build_config.rb* file inside the build block:
+To use this example GemBox, we save it as `custom.gembox` inside the *mrbgems* directory in mruby, and add the following to your build configration file inside the build block:
 ```ruby
 conf.gembox 'custom'